ZNick1982/servers_test_task/README.md

 ## Installing
 * `npm install -g gulp karma karma-cli webpack` install global cli dependencies
 * `npm install` to install dependencies

-## Running the App
-NG6 uses Gulp to build and launch the development environment.
-After you have installed all dependencies, you may run the app.
-Running `gulp` will bundle the app with `webpack`, launch a development server, and watch all files.
-The port will be displayed in the terminal.

 ### Gulp Tasks
 Here's a list of available tasks: